huggingface/datasets/datasets/ami/README.md

 - channels: a list of all channels that were used for each word

 - file: a path to the audio file

+- audio: A dictionary containing the path to the downloaded audio file, the decoded audio array, and the sampling rate.
+Note that when accessing the audio column: `dataset[0]["audio"]` the audio file is automatically decoded and resampled to `datasets.features["audio"].sampling_rate`.
+Decoding and resampling of a large number of audio files might take a significant amount of time.
+Thus it is important to first query the sample index before the `"audio"` column, *i.e.* `datasets.features[0]["audio"]` should **always** be preferred over `datasets.features["audio"][0]`.

 ### Data Splits